Open Our Hearts and Our Hands

 I have been a semi-minimalist all of my life.
 I don’t like clutter and I have developed a goal of trying to give away as much stuff as I buy so that things don’t accumulate.
 But I’ll never forget being personally challenged by my ‘stuff’ many years ago when my husband and I decided to sell the house we lived in for over 14 years and go into Apartment Life ministry.
 This meant we were moving to an apartment from the 4 bedroom, two-story house with a pool where our two children grew up.
 We knew God was calling us into this ministry so it had to happen.

-I remember walking through my big house packed with awesome memories and full of stuff crying with my hands open, asking God to help me hold all these things loosely.
+I remember walking through my big house packed with awesome memories, quickly realizing all the ‘stuff’ I had accumulated in those 14 years.
+A bunch of it needed to go.
+I cried as I walked through the rooms with my hands open, asking God to help me hold all these things loosely.
 We sold and gave away whole rooms full of ‘stuff’ and moved into the apartment where the small amount of things we had left fit very nicely.
 What a great lesson about how much I had that I didn’t need!
 Since then, my hands hold onto people and God tightly but I hold onto ‘things’ very loosely,

 If your stuff owns you to any degree, take the challenge – start holding on to God tightly and holding on to your ‘stuff’ loosely today.